 ● Proof of Identity (Any One) – Driving License/Voter ID Card, PAN.

-● Proof of Residence (Any One) – Recent copy of Telephone, Electricity, Water Bill/Driving License/Aadhaar Card/Passport.
+● Proof of Residence (Any One) – a Recent copy of Telephone, Electricity, Water Bill/Driving License/Aadhaar Card/Passport.

 ● Permission for construction (where applicable).

-● Occupancy Certificate (if it is a ready to move property).
+● Occupancy Certificate (if it is ready to move property).

 ●Plan Copy and registered development agreement of the builder, conveyance deed (in case of new property).